swaptacular/swpt_accounts/README.md

         $ cp development.env .env

-3. To run the unit tests, use the following commands:
+3. To run the tests, use the following commands:

         $ docker-compose build
         $ docker-compose run tests-dummy test